Ailrk-sArchives/old-home/articles/2021-04-04-c++-template-as-a-language.md

 ### Mechanisms
 Before we jump into the details, let's refresh mechanisms that makes C++ templates turing complete.

+###### Templates
-First we know template is completely a compile time concept, they parameterize a body of declaration with a template variable, much like how functions parameterize a body of code.
+First we know template is completely a compile time concept, they parameterize a body of definiion with a template variable, much like how functions parameterize a body of code.
 The difference is function takes values as parameters, but templates take types.
 We are particularly interested in class temlate, because one can think a class template as a mapping from a type to another type, which resembles the behavior of a function at term level:
 ```C++
 template <typename A>
 struct add_const_reference{